murillodigital/murillodigital/content/tech_talk/multicloud_data_with_debezium_part1.md

 And that is tricky, and usually expensive.

-In this series I will demonstrate a concept in which we leverage Debezium, an _open source distributed platform for change data capture_ as our core mechanism to get data across multiple clouds.
+In this series I will demonstrate a concept in which we leverage Debezium, an _open source distributed platform for change data capture (CDC)_ as our core mechanism to get data across multiple clouds.

 **Part 1** (the article you are reading) will give you a quick introduction to what we will be building.